karan-kumawat17/sub_task1/README.md

 ## Roll No. : 220150005
 ## Branch : DSAI

 Hello, myself Karan.
-I found this course very knowledgeable and useful for future references.
+I have a keen interest in ML and AI.